houd1ni/fela-vue/README.md

 **Fela did the great job, but it has no idea how to cook it with Vue.
 This is what I've created after combining vue's :style and :class attributes to make apps dynamically configured and easiest to write and maintain.**

-Other information is coming soon: stay tuned!
-I'm grumming it for open-source now.

 Usage:

 **main.js**